 Welcome to the Whole Life and Learning Disabilities in Adult Literacy website!
-This is a project of the “Whole Life Approach to Learning Disabilities in Adult Literacy Settings” project, based at Literacy BC in Vancouver, Canada.
+Years ago, this site was about the “Whole Life Approach to Learning Disabilities in Adult Literacy Settings” project, that was based at Literacy BC in Vancouver, Canada.

-This site is a place for adult educators in BC and Canada to share ideas and resources to support adult learners who may have a learning disability, or for whom learning is difficult for all kinds of reasons.
+As the topic stays the same, it now involves various posts — that are placed at the end of this page — with more specific information like ideas that are shared, and resources to support adult learners who may have a learning disability, or for whom learning is difficult for all kinds of reasons.
 But of course, everyone is welcome to follow along and contribute!

 A “whole-life approach” to learning disabilities recognizes that learning is social, cultural, emotional and also deeply personal.
 Successful strategies for people with learning difficulties attend to the “whole person” and diverse learning styles.
 In fact, successful learning strategies for people with learning difficulties can work for everyone.

-Based on the experiences of many educators and experts in BC and Canada, as well as our own background research, we identified six areas of practice that support this “whole life” approach.
+Based on the experiences of many educators and experts in BC, and all throughout Canada, as well as our own background research, we identified six areas of practice that supports this “whole life” approach.
 These are “gears” that organize this website.

 The Whole Life project is excited to invite you to our first online training event: “Learning Disabilities: Another Perspective” with Deborah Morgan.
-Read on for information about Deborah, her session, and how you can participate.
+Read on for information about Deborah and her session.

 Teaching strategies – new in the library March 28, 2011.